apetros/sps-cut/content/post/2020_phd_position_num/index.md

 - [Entry requirements](https://www.cut.ac.cy/studies/phd/Entry+requirements/)
 - [Submission of application](https://www.cut.ac.cy/studies/phd/Submission+of+application/)
+- The platform will open on the 8th of July and remain open for 2 weeks.
 - Please also forward the documents by email to {{% mention "p.-aristidou" %}}.